aniket-bhadra/llm-systems-and-rag/notes.md

 vector db used for scenario - find user profile similar to "dev watson", find "i want to buy it", "im thinking to buy", "i will purchase it", "im interested in buying"

+### if we have 1B vectors with multiple dimensions when and how we store or do we compress them to store that huge data?
- you need to compress vectors based on how many total vectors you're storing and how much storage space/budget you have available it not about the how many dimentions its about how much sapce is left against how many vectorr needs store. and Vector databases automatically compress them using built-in algorithms like PQ (Product Quantization), scalar quantization, or binary quantization - you just configure which compression method you want, you don't manually compress each vector.
+you need to compress vectors based on how many total vectors you're storing and how much storage space/budget you have available it not about the how many dimensions its about how much space is left against how many vector needs store. and Vector databases automatically compress them using built-in algorithms like PQ (Product Quantization), scalar quantization, or binary quantization - you just configure which compression method you want, you don't manually compress each vector.